Fees and Government-funded places

 Please email for current nursery fees, Holiday Club fees, and further information.

-We provide Government-funded places.
-The 15 hours Universal Funding can be taken between 9am and 3pm.
+We provide government-funded places.
+The 15 hours Universal Funding can be taken over 2 days, (Days are subject to availability.)
 We have a limited number of 30 hours funded places.
 Please enquire.

 We offer places for 2-5 year-olds and can have up to 25 children per day.
 Please email for admission queries.

 Starting nursery is a big moment for both you and your child.
 We take settling in very seriously and work out individualised settling plans with each family.
 Each child will have their own ‘key person’, a person who is dedicated to ensure your child’s needs are met whilst at nursery.
 Your key person builds a relationship with you and your child over time, getting to know each family, therefore we encourage lots of visits to the nursery including a home visit prior to starting.